Skip to content

 url: https://www.mandel.org.uk

 Mandelbrot Explorer is a simple tool to explore the Mandelbrot set.
-The module to create the images and modify their parameters is quite simple, since it comes with only a few options.
-As such, it won’t let you create stunning artistic pictures, but more likely pure fractal examples.
-Maybe it’s because I’m not too familiar with the program (and I didn’t read the documentation), but I didn’t like the tool to edit the color palettes (actually I didn’t like it at all).
+The module to create the images and modify their parameters is quite simple and comes with only a few options.
+As such, it won’t let you create stunning artistic pictures, but pure fractal examples.
+Maybe it’s because I’m not too familiar with the program (and I didn’t read the documentation), but I didn’t like the tool to edit the color palettes (like at all).
 Otherwise, it’s a nice generator.

 Last revision: December 2016